bz150/rock-paper-scissors-exercise/README.md

 A series of `if` statements are then used to determine who the winner is, or if it's a tie.

 # Customizing Player Name
 By default, the player's name is "Player One" - this can be changed using the .env file.
+Please see the requirements.txt file for requirements.

+To customize the player name using the .env file, first install package dependencies inside the virtual environment using `pip install -r requirements.txt`

+Next, create a .env file and set USER_NAME equal to your desired name, e.g. `USER_NAME = "Bryan Zhou"`

+Then, upon runing the app, you should see "Welcome 'Bryan Zhou' ..." instead of 'Player One'